ErnestasKuke/ErnestasKuke/README.md

-# 🏄‍♂️ Ernestas Kuke
+# 👋 Ernestas Kuke

 **`Junior software developer`**

 I am a highly creative and innovative individual who possesses a unique ability to combine creativity with a methodical and scientific approach.
 During the 2 years of working in the project management field and 4 years in the coaching field I constantly had to come up with solutions that not only would be innovative and creative but understandable, practical, usable.
+Now, I'm trying myself out in the field of IT as it is my long time hobby.

    <!-- Insert gif here -->